bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KoverBadge.md

 ## Running the task

-To run a Gradle task where only your output is shown, pass in the `-q` (or `--quiet`) command line argument.
+To run a Gradle task where it hides its own logs so only your output is shown, pass in the `-q` (or `--quiet`) command line argument.

 In other words, in a terminal, you can run: